 Nodes: A story is split into sections called "nodes."
 You can think of them as scenes.
 Each node must begin with a title and then three hyphens on a new line.
 The title should have no spaces and be in ascii characters e.g

-Title: somescene
+title: somescene

 ---